shaamil101/VideoGameUsingC/IMPLEMENTATION.md

 		initialize the empty 2d array of chars iterate through player list
 			set the char at the row,col of the player to the char [A-Z] representing the player

+	create remembered points grid from given player's list of

 	create visibility grid from given player's visible points, 2d array of bools with same dims as map initialize the empty 2d array of bools to all false